-Summer school offers opportunities for students to take remedial courses and/or courses for original credit.
-Information will be available in the counselors' office after spring break.
+Summer school offers opportunities for students to take remedial courses and/ or courses for original credit.
+Information will be available in the counselors' office in February.

 For additional information please visit the Fort Bend ISD website after Spring Break at www.fortbendisd.com.